Cestkey/CGXAS/README.md

 # Crystal Graph Neural Network for XANES Prediciton (CGXAS)
 ## Overview
 CGXAS is a crystal graph neural network is designed to predict the X-ray Absorption Near Edge Structure (XANES) spectrum prediction from the given crystal structure of material.
 CGXAS_Uni model is trained with a universal dataset containing the simulated XANES spectra covering 44 elements.
-CGXAS_Exp_S model is finetuned from CGXAS_Uni model with a small experimental dataset containing 48 S K edge XANES.
-This demo illustrate
+CGXAS_Exp_S model is finetuned from CGXAS_Uni model with a small experimental dataset containing 48 S K edge XANES spectra.

 ## Usage